-Are you a fan of Google services, just like me?
+Have you ever wondered how to make Google Drive upload speed faster?
 Then, there’s a big chance that you’re a Google Drive user, the cloud storage with the largest number of active users, 2 billion monthly users – could you imagine?

-Regarding its benefits, no wonder that Google Drive has so many fans.
+Regarding its benefits, no wonder that it has so many fans.
 It’s top-performing, easy to use, & affordable.
 The storage is also very secure & has lots of storage capacity.

-So now it’s a good time to discuss Google Drive upload speed, its factors & difficulties.
+Well, we're here to fix those problems!
+Now is a good time to discuss slow Google Drive upload speed.
 We’ll answer this big question – how long does it take for Google Drive to process a video?
-And more importantly, we’ll find ways of how to speed up your Google Drive upload.
+And more importantly, we’ll find ways to even upload large files in Google Drive faster.

 Behind the scenes of uploading to Google Drive